tezamo/oil-shocks-usa/README.md

      - Generate Impulse Response Functions (IRFs) for responses of CPI and IPI to oil supply surprises and news shocks.
      - Output results to console or save figures/plots (e.g., IRFs as described in Section 5.2 of the report).

-5. View the report: Open `The Macroeconomic Effects of Oil Supply News Shocks in The USA.html` in a web browser for a detailed narrative, including embedded figures (e.g., IRFs) and methodological explanations.
+5. View the report: Open `report.html` in a web browser for a detailed narrative, including embedded figures (e.g., IRFs) and methodological explanations.

 ## Key Findings (from the Report)